axeltlarsson/listan/README.md

 For deploying:

 - Substitute appropriate values into `.env` - see [sample.env](./sample.env) for an example
-- Run `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up`
+- Run `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d`

 For updating only frontend:
-- `docker-compose -f docker-compose.yml -f docker-compose.prod.yml --no-deps --build up app`
+- `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up --no-deps --build -d frontend`

 Last step is to connect `frontend` to the default `bridge` docker network to enable automatic TLS certificates and routing via nginx-gen.